The Amazing Spider-Man 2 for Windows Phone is an action-packed web-slinging game starring everyone's favorite arachnid superhero.

 The jump button doubles-up as a web-slinging control, the mechanism by which you can fly atop the skyscrapers in the game, which is the easiest way to get around.
 It's great fun when you pull it off, but riding webs can take some getting used to, and changing direction while you're flying is particularly fiddly.

-Fighting in Spider-Man 2 is based around three action buttons.
+Fighting in The Amazing Spider-Man 2 is based around three action buttons.
 You can use these to throw together combos to deadly effect, and new moves are constantly added as you power-up Spider-Man's skills.

 Just like the movies

-Although not nearly as detailed on the ground as the Grand Theft Auto games, the version of New York in Spider-Man 2 is spectacular in its scale and variety.
+Although not nearly as detailed on the ground as the Grand Theft Auto games, the version of New York in The Amazing Spider-Man 2 is spectacular in its scale and variety.

 The cinematic musical score fits perfectly with the action, and the voice acting is a big improvement on the previous game.
 Spidey's off-the-cuff quips are very true to the quick-witted nature of the superhero, but his comments soon repeat to frequently and what was amusing quickly becomes annoying.